frolovconst/TC_w_ML/README.md

-The main parts of orking code are in the files with WHITE_ prefix in the 'incidents_touch' folder.
+The main parts of the working code can be found in the files with WHITE_ prefix in the 'incidents_touch' folder.
-# Downloading and organsing data
+# Downloading and organising data
 1. Download the data for the period of interest from http://pems.dot.ca.gov/?dnode=Clearinghouse (choose district 7 wherever possible; scripts from *_download folders can be used).
   1.1.
 Download series data: section "Station 5-Minute".
   1.2.
 Download incidents data: sections "CHP Incidents Day" and "CHP Incidents Month".